aadiityasoniii/Arduino/README.md

-gitThis repository serves as a collection of various Arduino projects I've been working on.
+This repository serves as a collection of various Arduino projects I've been working on.
 Here, you'll find a diverse range of projects that showcase different functionalities and applications of the Arduino platform.

 **Getting Started with Arduino**
 If you're new to Arduino, here are some helpful resources to get you started: